ansys/pysimai/doc/source/api_reference/models.rst

 .. py:module:: ansys.simai.core.data.models

-A collection for classes for building a SimAI model.
+A collection of classes for building a SimAI model.
-Launching a build requires a configuration (:py:class:`ModelConfiguration<ansys.simai.core.data.models.ModelConfiguration>`) which defines the model properties, such as its inputs and outputs, the Global Coefficients and the Domain of Analysis, and its project id.
-The :py:class:`ModelConfiguration<ansys.simai.core.data.models.ModelConfiguration>` object is, then, parsed to :py:meth:`models.build()<ModelDirectory.build>` for launching a build.
+Launching a build requires a configuration (:py:class:`ModelConfiguration<ansys.simai.core.data.model_configuration.ModelConfiguration>`) which defines the model properties, such as its inputs and outputs, the Global Coefficients and the Domain of Analysis, and its project.
+The :py:class:`ModelConfiguration<ansys.simai.core.data.model_configuration.ModelConfiguration>` object is, then, parsed to :py:meth:`models.build()<ModelDirectory.build>` for launching a build.